gonzalo-bulnes/securedrop-docs/docs/development/translations.rst

 #.
 Visit the `Weblate registration page`_.
 #.
 Click on the GitHub icon, under **Third party registration**.
 #.
-Log into GitHub unless you already are.
+Log into GitHub if necessary.
 #.
 Click the green **Authorize freedomofpress** button.

 The authorization request looks like this: